thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 $data = $data | ConvertTo-Json
 {% endhighlight %}

 It is important to quickly summarise what just happened.
-The `username=$credentials.username` line populates the username from `$credentials` (the `PSCredential` object) into the hashtable.
+The `username=$credentials.username` line populates the username from `$credentials` (the `PSCredential` object) into the hash table.
 The password population is a little trickier.
-The password must be sent in plaintent, not a SecureString - as stored in the `PSCrential` object.
+The password must be sent in plaintext, not a SecureString - as stored in the `PSCrential` object.
 The _Hey, Scripting Guy!
 Blog_ provided excellent advice on how to [decrypt PowerShell secure string passwords](https://blogs.technet.microsoft.com/heyscriptingguy/2013/03/26/decrypt-powershell-secure-string-password/) by using `GetNetworkCredential().password`.
 Finally, copying over the tenant information is a simple reference to the `$tenant` variable.

 Next, we need to craft the URL to perform the POST to.
 The suffix of the URL is `identity/api/tokens`, which can simply be added to the `$vra_server` variable to get the full URL.
 For example, the end result will be the following URL: